How to Connect an AI Agent to Your Data Warehouse

 docker compose up -d

-Bonnard supports BigQuery, Snowflake, Redshift, ClickHouse, DuckDB, and PostgreSQL out of the box.
+Bonnard supports BigQuery, Snowflake, Redshift, Databricks, PostgreSQL (including Supabase, Neon, and RDS), and DuckDB (including MotherDuck) out of the box.
 You configure your warehouse connection in bonnard.yml or pass credentials via environment variables.

 If you want to explore without connecting your own warehouse, run: